AdobeDocs/campaign-standard.en/help/api/using/retrieving-profiles.md

 You can then refine your search by using filters, ordering and pagination.
 For more on this, refer to the [Additional operations](../../api/using/sorting.md) section.

+Additionally, Campaign Standard APIs allow you to search for profiles based on one of these fields: email, first name, last name or any custom field.
+For more on this, refer to [this section](#searching-field).

 <br/>

 ***Sample requests***